 Might Require Extra Equipment

 Building muscle with free weights often requires more than dumbbells and barbells.
-To effectively target major muscle groups, you may need additional equipment like an adjustable bench, a squat rack, or a pull-up bar.
+To effectively target major muscle groups, you may need additional equipment, like an adjustable bench, a squat rack, or a pull-up bar.
+While a set of dumbbells is a great start, expanding your setup can help you get the most from your training.

 More Likely to Require a Spotter